KnowledgeLab 2017 Pre-conference Events

 Presented by: Calvin Guyer, MS, CPC, Leadership Coach, Carpe Diem Coaching, LLC

 Emotional Intelligence (EQ) is a significant contributor to leadership effectiveness at all levels of the laboratory.
 Not only is EQ a defining measure for mid- and senior-leadership roles, it is also a defining measure for the individual laboratory contributor.
-This workshop will focus the participant on the industry standard for assessing, developing, and coaching EQ in the workplace.
+This workshop focused the participant on the industry standard for assessing, developing and coaching EQ in the workplace.

-This workshop is split into three parts.
-The first part will define the EQ-I 2.0 model for emotional intelligence; the second part will provide each participant with the EQ-1 2.0 feedback report; the third part will provide each participant with a framework for a successful development plan.
+This workshop was split into three parts.
+The first part defined the EQ-I 2.0 model for emotional intelligence; the second part provided each participant with the EQ-1 2.0 feedback report; the third part provided each participant with a framework for a successful development plan.

 For more information, view the full description.

 Diplomate in Laboratory Management (DLM) Preparatory Course

 Ron Purkapile, FACHE, MSc, DLM(ASCP)CM

 CLMA recognizes the importance of providing laboratory professionals with the ability to develop their leadership skills and be recognized as leaders in laboratory medicine and the healthcare industry.
 Medical laboratories management professionals have often been over looked when the C-suite of healthcare systems assemble and engage in administrative teams, which can cause laboratory interests businesses to be left out of essential healthcare delivery decisions.